Changing the Color of the Navigation Buttons

 2. Select the CSS tab.

 4. To change the colors, replace the hex codes to the right of each property with the hex code of your choice.
-Be sure to leave the "#" and ";" before and after the hex code.
+Be sure to leave the pound sign (#) and semicolon (;) before and after the hex code.

 5. Once you have made your changes, click the Update Museum button at the top or bottom of your page to save the changes.